 - Take a steel or glass bowl.
 Prefer to take a newly bought bowl for Ugadi Pachadi.
 If you do not want to pile up your vessels in the kitchen then you can buy a clay pot for Ugadi Pachadi.
 After a few days, you can clean and use for storing water in summers.
 If you are using new clay pot pour water for two days and discard it.
 Then it will be ready to use for Ugadi Pachadi.
 Do not use brass vessels as tamarind may cause corrosion.

 - Add the tamarind pulp to the bowl, then add jaggery powder to it.
 Mix well both of the ingredients.
-Add a little bit of water to diesel the jaggery completely in the tamarind pulp.
+Add a little bit of water to dissolve the jaggery completely in the tamarind pulp.
 Add water according to the consistency you would want your pachadi to be.

 - Now add rest of the ingredients mango pieces, salt, chilies, chili powder, neem flower, roasted gram dal, coconut pieces and sugarcane dices (optional).

 - Finally, mash bananas in a separate container and then add in the Ugadi pachadi bowl.
 Bananas bind all the tastes together and make the pachadi more creamy, delicious and tasty.

 - Let the pachadi sit for 20 minutes before offering to the god.
 After offering to god it can be distributed among family members.